 Faith is a journey that is so personal and I encourage you to continue to be refined and renewed.

 6. Muster the Courage to Fight for Your New Life

 It takes energy to fight.
-Emotional, mental and physical energy.
+Emotional, mental, and physical energy.
 And the transition from being married to single family Household is daunting.
 The idea alone can make you buckle at your knees.
 Especially when you haven’t come to grips with the fact that you’re divorcing.

 In the book, “Divorce: Overcome the Overwhelm and the Six Biggest Mistakes” Pegotty and Randall Cooper highlight one of the biggest mistakes I made in my divorce – throwing in the towel.
-Giving up in the middle of the process, firing my attorney and settling for less are things I wish I had done different.
+Giving up in the middle of the process, firing my attorney, and settling for less are things I wish I had done differently.
 I didn’t know how to harness my resilience; to negotiate the things I would need to start over.
 And I didn’t have the knowledge and foresight to know what I should be concerned about.

 Your transition and recovery depend on how well you can muster the courage to take a look at the entire landscape of your situation and create a clear path to your future.

 Will you give yourself permission to believe that it’s possible?
 Are you ready to tap into your inner strength and create the life that you love and deserve?